-The coach batteries are used for interior lighting; exhaust fans, generator, water pump, central control panel, entertainment center and 12-volt convenience outlets.
+The coach batteries are used for interior lighting; exhaust fans, generator, water pump, central control panel, entertainment center, optional 12-volt convenience outlets, and the refrigerator when it is switched to 12-volt power.
 These batteries are charged by the engine's alternator when driving, or by the converter when plugged into 120-volt city power.
-The generator also charges them, when it is running, through the 120-volt city power system.
-They are located under the front hood.
+The generator also charges the coach batteries, when it is running, through the 120 volt city power system.